c. 1700

 Van den Brande collection, Middelburg [1], by descent; to E. C. Baron van Pallandt, Haarlem, sold; [through Mak van Waay, Amsterdam, September 26, 1972, lot 357]; to Adolph Schwartz, sold; [through Sotheby's, Amsterdam, November 15, 1994, lot 3]; to Vermeer Associates Limited, Brampton, Ontario, sold; to Harvard University Art Museums, 2004; The Kate, Maurice R. and Melvin R. Seiden Special Purchase Fund in memory of Joseph Pulitzer and in honor of Emily Pulitzer, 2004.93 Notes [1] It is not clear whether Pieter van den Brande (167?-1718) and/or his son, Johan Pieter van den Brande I (1707-1758) formed the collection that descended to Baron van Pallandt (sale 1972).
 See Charles Dumas and Robert-Jan te Rijdt, "Kleur en Raffinement: Tekeningen uit de unicorno collectie," Zwolle, 1994, pp. 90-91.

-18th-19th centuryDutchBlack and red chalk counterproof, strengthened with charcoal and incised, on cream antique laid paper, with a framing line in brown ink
+17th-18th centuryDutchBlack ink and gray wash over black chalk on two adhered sheets of off-white antique laid paper, with a framing line in brown ink

-18th centuryDutchBrown ink, brown wash and oxidized white opaque watercolor over black chalk on cream antique laid paper, framing line in black ink
+18th-19th centuryDutchBrown and gray ink and brown wash over black chalk on cream antique laid paper, with a framing line in gray ink

 18th centuryDutch